AI for the Life Sciences

 1. Executive Summary: Handbook-wide conclusions

-2. Protein Structure Prediction: The landmark capability and its limits
+2. Protein Structure Prediction: The best-established capability and its limits

-3. Evaluation Principles for Biomedical Discovery AI: The framework that turns capability into decision
+3. Evaluation Principles for Life Sciences AI: The framework that turns capability into decision

 Add: